-If they do not currently take part in telemedicine technology, and it is something you are interested in participating in, we suggest looking for an office in your area that can accomodate your needs.
+If they do not currently take part in telemedicine technology, and it is something you are interested in participating in, we suggest looking for an office in your area that can accommodate your needs.

-How will Telemedicine impact Medicare Beneficiaries
+How will Telemedicine Impact Medicare Beneficiaries

 Telemedicine will provide a more comfortable and convenient medical health care experience.
 It’ll also save the patient travel expenses for routine check-ups and other charges that come from visiting a doctor in person.